This post may contain affiliate links. Please read my disclosure policy.

 Once you’ve tried real buttermilk pancakes, it’s hard to go back to making them any other way.

-Tips and How-Tos for light and fluffy buttermilk pancakes
+Tips for making light and fluffy buttermilk pancakes

 There’s nothing more basic than pancakes, but there are a few key things to keep in mind if you want a perfectly light, fluffy and buttery stack:

 Heat your griddle over medium heat for about 5 minutes, until it’s evenly hot but not smoking.